Quibi had a launch day outage – TechCrunch

 The issue appears to have been resolved, but the Quibi customer support account tweeted this afternoon that “some users may be experiencing problems with the Quibi app,” only to add an hour later that “Users should once again be able to use the Quibi app normally.
 Thank you for your patience.”

-It’s not clear how widespread the outage was, but according to The Verge, one staffer saw an error screen and was unable to browse the app, while another was another to create an account.
+It’s not clear how widespread the outage was, but according to The Verge, one staffer saw an error screen and was unable to browse the app, while another was unable to create an account.
 The app seems to be working normally as I write this shortly after 4pm Eastern.

 If nothing else, it’s a reminder that reliably delivering streaming video is hard, even for a startup that’s raised $1.75 billion.
 Heck, even Disney experienced widespread streaming issues when it launched Disney+ in November.
 (It all worked out fine.)